CLI Reference

 stata-mcp tool ado-install reghdfe

-# Run a do-file and print generated log output
+# Run a do-file and only read the log when execution fails

 # Read Stata help through the one-shot API helper